Eden Waterproof Body Blossom

 The Waterproof Body Blossom is part of a line of toys from Adam & Eve that promote their Eden movie.
 So I suppose the little flower clit stimulator makes sense, even if it’s a bit silly.
 The Body Blossom’s general shape is similar to the Rock Chick; the insertable portion is fairly straight with an angled head for G-spot stimulation.
 It’s more angled than round so both parts of the toy rest fairly close together in its natural state.
 However, the jelly in this toy is much more malleable than the Rock Chick’s silicone so there’s a greater range of movement.
 The Body Blossom also has 3 little wave-like ridges on the insertable shaft–to match the theme, I suppose.

 The whole thing is translucent purple.
 I haven’t used a jelly toy in a while so I have to admit, I missed the look.
 There’s a matching purple micro bullet that slips into a snug hole near the clit flower.
 It’s a pretty generic bullet and operates with a single push button.
-You can easily replace it with any bullet that comes with silicone dildos (Tantus) as well as some corded bullets (you’ll probably get more power this way).
-The bullet takes 3 watch style batteries and Topco provides 2 sets to the consumer, 1 set comes in the bullet.
+You can easily replace it with any bullet that comes with silicone dildos (Tantus) and some corded bullets (you’ll probably get more power this way).
+The bullet takes three watch-style batteries, and Topco provides two sets to the consumer (one set comes in the bullet).
 Removing the bullet to swap out batteries requires a little finesse finagling.
-I added some lube to the bullet before I slipped it back in but it was still hard to remove again.
+I added some lube to the bullet before I slipped it back in, but it was still hard to remove again.

-As you can expect, the vibrations are extremely buzzy and, while the bullet isn’t overly loud, the noise definitely sounds buzzy.
-I was a bit disappointed at how the vibrations traveled throughout the entire toy.
+As you can expect, the vibrations are extremely buzzy, and while the bullet isn’t overly loud, the noise matches the feel.
+I was slightly disappointed at how the vibrations traveled throughout the toy.
 However, my G-spot seemed more sensitive to the vibrations than my hand, which is good.
-If you’re not as sensitive to vibrations, it might not do you any well.
+If you’re not as sensitive to vibrations, it might not do you any good.

-The jelly of the Body Blossom is phthalates free so it doesn’t smell like a shower liner.
-It has that slightly chemical-ly scent that some TPR toys have but it’s within reason, I think.
-It’s definitely a little sticky and this will pick up lint and add friction during play.
-You can use your choice of water or silicone based lubes.
-I actually used Wet Synergy, a combination lube.
+The jelly of the Body Blossom is phthalate-free, so it doesn’t smell like a shower liner.
+It has that slightly chemical-ly scent that some TPR toys have, but it’s within reason, I think.
+It’s a little sticky and will pick up lint and add friction during play.
+You can use your choice of water or silicone-based lubes.
+I actually used Wet Synergy, a hybrid lube.
 Even though I went a little lube-crazy, the Body Blossom just didn’t blossom for my body.
-The wave-ridges made it a bit difficult to maneuver and I tend to like my G-spot toys with a little less angle to the head.
+The wave ridges made it a bit difficult to maneuver, and I tend to like my G-spot toys with a little less angle to the head.

-I also like a lot of pressure externally but the flexibility of this toy didn’t provide that.
+I also like external pressure a lot, but the flexibility of this toy didn’t provide that.
 The flower rested gently against my labia.
 It’s a problem I and others with fleshier vulvas run into with this style of toy; I experienced it with Rock Chick, too.
 I couldn’t really spread my labia to fix the issue, either.
-The angle of the toy meant that it kept trying to slip upward, toward my mons.
-Instead of staying in place.
+The angle of the toy meant that it kept trying to slip upward toward my mons instead of staying in place.
 This is pretty typical for this style toy.
 I can get either G-spot stimulation or clit stimulation but not both simultaneously.

-Find vibrators like this at one of the biggest selections of sex toys online at SexToy.com
+Find vibrators like this at one of the biggest selections of sex toys online at store.ofsexandlove.com

 The Wave